BITNULLS/storybook/docs/schema.md

 | QUESTION_ID | ID to a question in [`QUESTION`](#QUESTION) that the answer is related to |
 | ANSWER | Full text of answer |
 | CORRECT | Identifies if an answer to a particular QUESTION_ID is correct.
 1 if correct.
 0 if they are not correct |
+| FEEDBACK | Feedback for an answer.
+More specifically, this applies to multiple choice options where each
+option is an answer and each option has feedback attached to it |

 <br>